-Additional consideration will be made in determining a student's attendance while the school district is working in a Remote Learning environment.
+Additional consideration will be made in determining a student's attendance if the school is operating in a remote learning environment.
 Attendance for students who are present for live, online instruction for 50% or more of the school day will be recorded as "present off-site" (1R).